ana-albergaria/LAPR2-ISEP/docs/SprintD/US_16/US16_OverviewTestsAnalysePerformance.md

 **Input Data:**

 * Typed data:
-    * interval of time to be analysed
+    * interval of time or day to be analysed

 * Selected data:
+    * type of time to analyse (interval of time or day)
     * algorithm to use